 For the entire class to share:

 - 1 or 2 plastic, gallon-size (3.78 liter-size) milk containers to distribute water

 What is energy?
 (Answer: Something that can do work).
 Have you ever heard of potential or kinetic energy?
 Well, potential energy is simply the "stored" energy of an object.
 An object's potential energy depends partly on its height and gravity.
 Kinetic energy is the energy of the object in motion.
 As an object falls, or moves down an incline, its potential energy is converted into kinetic energy.
 So, a falling object (or one rolling or sliding down a hill) loses its potential energy as it increases its kinetic energy.

 When we think of water, potential energy is the energy of the water as it sits calmly in a reservoir or lake.
 The kinetic energy of water is when it is rushing through a river, down a waterfall or through a hydroelectric power plant.
 The force of the kinetic energy is dependent on the height and mass of the falling water.
 Hydroelectric is when water is used to produce electricity.
 Civil engineers design and build dams and hydroelectric power plants that use the energy of falling water to turn the blades of turbines to generate electricity that we can use in our homes.
 So, it is actually the kinetic energy of water moving through a power plant that can produce electricity.

 In this activity, we are going to drop water from different heights to demonstrate how the kinetic energy of water changes when it hits the floor.
-Engineers must understand how height affects the amount of kinetic energy so they create a reservoir that holds the proper amount of water and design a hydroelectric power plant that produces the right amount of electricity.
-Since water falls too fast for us to measure the velocity (or kinetic energy) of the water directly, we will measure the size of the splash produced to show us how much kinetic energy is there.
+Engineers must understand how height affects the amount of kinetic energy so they create a reservoir that holds the correct amount of water and design a hydroelectric power plant that produces the necessary amount of electricity.
+Since water falls too fast for us to measure the velocity (or kinetic energy) of the water directly, we will measure the size of the splash produced to show us how much kinetic energy exists.